nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Interview must have status `pending` before it can be passed.
 * The index **must be a positive integer** 1, 2, 3, …​

+Additional details:
+* A job offer is handed out for the interviewed position when applicant passes interview.
+* Job offer is tracked by the `Position` interviewed for.
+* Job can only be offered if `offered` < `openings`.
+* A job offered will increase `offered` by 1.

 Example: `pass 1`

 ## Failing Interviews : `fail`